Ranking the Best Combat Sports Knockouts from June

 What is lost with the scintillating knockout is the combination that led up to the finish.
 Por Onnut landed a crisp knee to the body followed by an elbow over the top and then a body kick.
 The three strikes all happened while he was being forced backward by Leesorkanka.

 Por Onnut then lightly hit the ropes and got the recoil for a devastating front kick to the dome.
-The referee initially started to count, but realized that was not needed and called off the fight.
+The referee initially started to count but realized that was not needed and called off the fight.

 Por Onnut claimed victory in a most violent manner that could earn him this year's top KO.